bxparks/bigquery-schema-generator/README.md

 # BigQuery Schema Generator

-This script generates the BigQuery schema from the newline-delimited JSON data records on the STDIN.
+This script generates the BigQuery schema from the newline-delimited data records on the STDIN.
+The records can be in JSON format or CSV format.
 The BigQuery data importer (`bq load`) uses only the first 100 lines when the schema auto-detection feature is enabled.
 In contrast, this script uses all data records to generate the schema.

 Usage:
 ```
 $ generate-schema < file.data.json > file.schema.json
+$ generate-schema --input_format csv < file.data.csv > file.schema.json
 ```

 Version: 0.3.2 (2019-02-24)